 I am a Lecturer in Film at the University of Aberdeen where I also studied for my PhD.
 I was funded for this research and my doctorate on marginal American genre cinema was later adapted into the monograph The Style of Sleaze: The American Exploitation Film, 1959-1977, for Edinburgh University Press (2018).
 I since gained an early career research grant which sent me to South Africa, studying the largely unknown B-Scheme 'Blaxploitation' action films of the apartheid era.
 My documentary on this topic won the Best Film Award at the Derby Film Festival in 2018.
 I then produced a book called Images of Apartheid: Filmmaking on the Fringe in the Old South Africa, published by Edinburgh University Press.
-My forthcoming work includes a monograph for Bloomsbury, South Africa in Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
+My forthcoming work includes a monograph for Bloomsbury Academic called South African Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
 This was released in July 2023 and will be followed up by a new ReFocus edition on horror film innovator Herschell Gordon Lewis (due 2024).
 My journal output includes Film International and Mise-en-scène: The Journal of Film & Visual Narration.

-I have presented my work at the Language, Literature and Linguistics conference in Singapore (2017), the University of Ghana (2018) and I was scheduled for the Film in History conference at the University of Pretoria (2020), which was cancelled due to the pandemic.
+I have presented my work at the Language, Literature and Linguistics conference in Singapore (2017) and the University of Ghana (2018).
 To date, I have chaired presentations for conferences at the University of Bedfordshire (2014) and Birmingham City University (2017).